 The authorities have started promoting it too.
 You cannot find a better place for the kaleidoscopic views of Jaipur.
 In the not-too-distant past, the wax museum and sculptor park were also added.

 This fort sits on the southern end of a hill on which Jaigarh Fort is situated.
 While Jaigarh Fort provided a defense to Amer, Nahargarh Fort did the same to Jaipur.

 The fort was built by Maharaja Sawai Jai Singh II as a part of a defense system for Jaipur.
 He was a visionary who founded Jaipur in 1727 AD as a promising alternative to Amer, the previous capital of the region.
 Most records mention 1734 AD as the year when the fort was built.
 Initially, it was called Sudarshangarh.
 Later, it was renamed Nahargarh to quell the spirit of Nahar Singh Bhomia.
 More on that, later in this post.

 However, the fort didn’t have many of the current structures during the initial years.
 Maharaja Sawai Jai Singh II built the fort with barracks for the soldiers, two Baoris, and a few rooms.
 Later, some additions were also made by Sawai Ram Singh II.
 The precise details are not available.
 Some records mention that the fort was used for the safe custody of the treasure.

-One of the most interesting events associated with the fort is that of imprisoning of a dancer- Ras Kapoor in the fort.
+One of the most interesting events associated with the fort is the imprisonment of a dancer in Jaipur court, Ras Kapoor in the fort.
 Legends related to the same can be found later in this post.

 The fort is built in a typical Rajput pattern that one finds across hill forts of Rajasthan.
 The palace section of the fort, Madhvendra Bhawan does have a European flavor.